Blood in urine (pee) is not usually caused by anything serious, but you must get it checked out by a GP.

 You can call 111 or get help from 111 online.

 Blood in pee must be checked out because it can be a sign of cancer.
 This is easier to treat if it's found early.

 What happens at your appointment

-The GP will ask about your symptoms and may need to examine your bottom (rectum), or vagina if you're a woman.
+If you have blood in your pee, a GP will ask about your symptoms and may need to check inside your bottom (rectal examination), and your vagina if you're a woman.